PDFelement for the iPad: complete review

 You can bookmark your pages in PDFelement.
 Named bookmarks are crucial for PDF reading, especially when your document doesn’t have a contents page.
 Bookmarks help you create custom outlines for your document.

-PDFelement also automatically bookmarks all the pages in your PDFs that have annotations on them.
+PDFelement also automatically bookmarks all the pages in your PDFs with annotations.
 You can, therefore, quickly access all your pages with annotations.
-It also tracks each annotation in the document, which you can Clear to permanently erase all the annotations.
+It also tracks each annotation in the document, which you can clear to erase all the annotations permanently.

 Three-dots icon